Desapressad0x/express-middleware-utils/README.md

 ## Installation

-To install the express-middleware-utils package, use the following command:
+To install the express-middleware-utils package, use the following commands:

 ```console
 git clone https://github.com/Desapressad0x/express-middleware-utils.git